January 2025 Magazine

 Problem solving

 There was a bishop, an archdeacon and a curate driving down a steep mountain road.
-The brakes failed and the car careened down the road out of control, nearly going over the cliff.
+The brakes failed and the car careened down the road out of control, nearly going over the cliff edge.
 They all got out, shaken by their narrow escape from death.

 The bishop said: “To fix this problem we need to organize a committee, have meetings, and through the process of exchanging ideas, develop a solution.”